Azure/ResourceModules/docs/wiki/The library - Module design.md

 - A **Parameters** section with a table containing all parameters, their type, default and allowed values if any, and their description.
 - Optionally, a **Parameter Usage** section that shows how to use complex structures such as parameter objects or array of objects, e.g. roleAssignments, tags, privateEndpoints.
 - An **Outputs** section with a table that describes all outputs the module template returns.
-- A **Template references** section listing relevant resources [ARM template reference](https://docs.microsoft.com/en-us/azure/templates).
+- A **Template references** section listing relevant resources [Azure resource reference](https://docs.microsoft.com/en-us/azure/templates).

-Note the following recommendations
+Note the following recommendations:
-- Use our module ReadMe generation script [Set-ModuleReadMe](./UtilitiesSetModuleReadMe) that will do most of the work for you.
+- Refer to [Generate module Readme](./Contribution%20guide%20-%20Generate%20module%20Readme) for creating from scratch or updating the module ReadMe markdown file.
 - It is not recommended to describe how to use child resources in the parent readme file (for example 'How to define a [container] entry for the [storage account]').
 Instead it is recommended to reference the child resource's ReadMe instead (for example 'container/readme.md').

 # Parameter files